-There are four fostering teams within the Fostering Service, led by the Fostering Service Manager.
-Supervision and support teams 1, 2 & 3 and the foster carer recruitment team are led by Team Managers.
+There are seven teams within the Fostering Service, led by the Fostering Service Manager.
+Three supervision and support teams for foster carers, a foster carer recruitment team, Family and Friends assessment team, family and friends post order support team, private fostering and the Fostering Panel.